mdvanes/polygram/README.md

 To provide for this I added a package.json to the project that has an postinstall hook that runs ```polymer serve```.
 So for installation, now use ```npm install``` and then both npm and polymer dependencies are installed and afterwards the server can be started normally with ```polymer serve```.

+Trying to improve polygram-details with hiding until a term is set.
+This works well on the integrated page, but this does not work well running in demo mode because I'm still using term="something" instead of state=[???].
+Or is this state attribute not needed at all?

 Next container wrappers for different search engines.